therwyn/shiny-overlay/README.md

 - The counter updates automatically every second by reading from your text files
 - When you update the Pokemon image file path in `config.json`, the new image will load automatically
 - The background is transparent, perfect for overlaying on your stream
-- The failed catches counter is updated automatically by reading from your text file
+- Toggle any overlay section on or off by updating the boolean flags under `sections` in `config.json`
+- The shiny living dex section reads the `livingDexCount` text file and displays it alongside the static `livingDexTotal`
 - The last shiny image is updated automatically by reading from your image file

 ## File Structure